florture/dbd-man-statistic/README.md

-# Dead by Daylight man statistic
+# Dead by Daylight Man Statistic
-Widget for OBS using firebase
+Widget with statistic for OBS using firebase